 - 1 tsp. ground coriander

 - 1/2 tsp. chili powder

 - 2 garlic cloves, crushed

 - 14 oz. can coconut cream or full-fat coconut milk

 - Sea salt & freshly ground black pepper

 - Fresh cilantro, to serve

-- Combine the chicken breasts, 2 teaspoons garam masala, coriander, cumin, turmeric, chili powder, and 1 teaspoon salt in a large bowl and mix to combine.
+- Combine the chicken breasts, 2 teaspoons garam masala, coriander, cumin, turmeric, chili powder, lime juice, and 1 teaspoon salt in a large bowl and mix to combine.